MisustinIvan/Az-Kviz/README.md

 # How to set the questions?
-Just put each question on a separate line in the questions.txt file(28 questions, 28 lines)
+Just put each question on a separate line in the questions.txt file(28 questions, 28 lines) Also you can adjust the yes/no questions in the yn_question.txt file(no set limit)

 # How to adjust the font?
 1 - put the font.ttf file in the same directory as the main.py file